-- 1. A student may only participate in a course if he or she has enrolled in the course in good time, which is further defined in paragraphs 2 and 3. - 2.
-Students who participate in courses in the regular order are enrolled for the mandatory courses within the curriculum by the Educational Office. - 3.
-If a student wishes to participate in courses in a different order or if it is not the first time that a student will be participating in a course, the student must enrol through the digital learning environment no later than one month before the start of the course.
+- 1. A student may only participate in a course if the student has enrolled in the course in good time, as described in paragraphs 2 and 3. - 2.
+Students who participate in courses in Bachelor-1 and Bachelor-2 of all programmes and students who participate in courses in Bachelor-3 of all programmes except Psychology are enrolled for the mandatory courses within the curriculum by the Educational Office, except for the instances described in the third paragraph. - 3.
+In derogation from paragraph 2, the following students must enrol through the digital learning environment no later than one month before the start of the course: - a.
+Students who wish to participate in courses in an order and timeframe that deviates from a nominal study pathi; - b.
+Students who will not be participating in a course for the first time.

 If the deadline for enrolment is not met, it will not be possible to place the student.
-Students are responsible for any possible consequences of a too late enrolment, such as possible study delay and associated tuition fees. - 4.
-A student can only enrol for a Bachelor-3 course when the student has already followed Bachelor-2.
-This means that it is not possible to follow Bachelor-3 courses during the first year of being enrolled for Bachelor-2 courses. - 5.
+Students are responsible for any possible consequences of a too late enrolment, such as, but not limited to, possible study delay, an administrative fee, and associated tuition fees.

+- 4. Students cannot enrol in Bachelor-3 courses during the first year that the student is enrolled in Bachelor-2 courses. - 5.
 A student cannot enrol for a course if the associated credits (for the course or the cluster) are already obtained.

 Article 4.2.
-Entry requirements for courses;
+Entry requirements for courses

-- 1. Admission to the components of Bachelor-2 and Bachelor-3 is only possible once the student has received a positive binding study advice. - 2.
-A student for which the binding study advice was postponed can be admitted to components of Bachelor-2 but not to components of Bachelor-3. - 3.
-Admission to the 'bachelor thesis', 'bachelor assignment' and/or 'bachelor project' course is only possible once the student has completed Bachelor-2 in full (this is when the credits have been awarded). - 4.
-Admission to the specialisation courses in Bachelor-3 of the Psychology and Pedagogical Sciences programmes is only possible once the student has either obtained a 6.0 graded average for the first four courses in the knowledge cluster of Bachelor-2, or has completed Bachelor-2 in full (this is when the credits have been awarded).
+- 1. Admission to the components of Bachelor-2 and Bachelor-3 is only possible once the student has received a positive binding study advice as referred to in Article 7.4. - 2.
+A student for which the binding study advice was postponed may still be given admission to components of Bachelor-2, but not to components of Bachelor-3.
+Admission to components of Bachelor-2 is decided by or on behalf of the dean. - 3.
+Admission to the 'bachelor thesis', 'bachelor assignment' and/or 'bachelor project' course is only possible once the student has completed Bachelor-2 in full, meaning that the EC have been awarded).
+In the Psychology programme, admission to the aforementioned course is only possible once the student has also completed one specialisation course and one specialisation practical in bachelor-3, or one component in which that course and practical are combined, as described in Appendix IV. - 4.
+Admission to the specialisation courses in Bachelor-3 of the Psychology and Pedagogical Sciences programmes is only possible once the student: